MatiasMikael/MatiasMikael/README.md

 - Developing knowledge of NoSQL and Big Data technologies such as MongoDB, Cassandra, Cloudant, Hadoop, Apache Spark, Spark SQL, Spark ML, and Spark Streaming.
 - Implementing ETL and Data Pipelines with Bash, Airflow, and Kafka; architecting, populating, and deploying Data Warehouses; and creating BI reports and interactive dashboards.

+Additionally, I've completed the **Introduction to Data Analytics** course.

 ---